JetBrains/kotlin/INTEROP.md

 ### Passing pointers to bindings ###

-Although C pointers are mapped to `CPointer<T>` type, the C function pointer-typed parameters are mapped to `CValuesRef<T>`.
-When passing `CPointer<T>` as the value of such parameter, it is passed to C function as is.
+Although C pointers are mapped to the `CPointer<T>` type, the C function pointer-typed parameters are mapped to `CValuesRef<T>`.
+When passing `CPointer<T>` as the value of such a parameter, it is passed to the C function as is.
-However, the sequence of values can be passed instead of pointer.
-In this case the sequence is passed "by value", i.e. the C function receives the pointer to the temporary copy of that sequence, which is valid only until the function returns.
+However, the sequence of values can be passed instead of a pointer.
+In this case the sequence is passed "by value", i.e., the C function receives the pointer to the temporary copy of that sequence, which is valid only until the function returns.

 The `CValuesRef<T>` representation of pointer parameters is designed to support